ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Other specialized features, however, can also be strictly required by an application and thus further constrain the set of protocols that can be used.
 For example, if an application requires support for automatic handover or failover for a connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
 A Transport Services API needs to allow applications to define such requirements and constrain the options available to a Transport Services implementation.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

-## Select Equivalent Protocol Stacks {#equivalence}
+## Select Between Equivalent Protocol Stacks {#equivalence}

-A Transport Services implementation can select Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any security parameters.
-If two different Protocol Stacks can be safely swapped, or raced in parallel (see {{racing}}), then they are considered to be "equivalent".
-Equivalent Protocol Stacks are defined as stacks that can provide the same Transport Properties and interface expectations as requested by the application.
+A Transport Services implementation can attempt and select between multiple Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any security parameters.
+The implementation can only attempt to use multiple Protocol Stacks when they are "equivalent", which means that the stacks can provide the same Transport Properties and interface expectations as requested by the application.
+Equivalent Protocol Stacks can be safely swapped or raced in parallel (see {{racing}}) during connection establishment.

 The following two examples show non-equivalent Protocol Stacks: